 Destiny Overshadows Dynasty

 Our perspective lengthens to eternity and our concerns broaden to all humanity.
-Our horizon is no longer limited to those who are part of our own political or ethnic tribe.
-We realize that God is redeeming for Himself a people from every tribe, tongue, and nation—even from every political party—and we can welcome political, racial, and economic diversity among our congregations because we share Christ in common.
+Our own political or ethnic tribe does not limit our horizon.
+We realize that God is redeeming for himself a people from every tribe, tongue, and nation.
+We can welcome political, racial, and economic diversity among our congregations because we share Christ in common.
 This gospel perspective also enables us to follow Paul’s injunction to Timothy:

 First of all then I urge that supplications, prayers, intercessions, and thanksgiving be made for all people, for kings and all who are in high positions, that we may lead a peaceful and quiet life, godly and dignified in every way.
 This is good, and it is pleasing in the sight of God our Savior, who desires all people to be saved and to come to the knowledge of the truth.
 (1 Tim 2:1-3)